h4ckm1n-dev/Exploration/README.md

 After the installation is complete, you will have Ollama installed on your Ubuntu system, ready for configuring and running a local large language model.

 ## Step 2: Download a Model from Hugging Face
 After installing Ollama, the next step is to download a model that you intend to run locally.
 For the purposes of this tutorial, we will use the dolphin-2.7-mixtral-8x7b-GGUF_Q4 model available on Hugging Face, as it's a very powefull model and it's uncencored (and i don't like having limit !).
+This model is the model used by the Brave Browser execpt the dolphin one is uncensored

 https://huggingface.co/TheBloke/dolphin-2.7-mixtral-8x7b-GGUF